NCBI-Codeathons/Tell-us-how-you-really-feel-sentiment-analysis-with-Twitter/README.md

 ~600K unique words; vectorized setting small; fast tensor flow recipe Standard Recurrent Neural Network Methodology

-Model Refinement:
+## Model Refinement:

 increased the dimension 128; removed the drop out layer; prediction model quick check script 'i feel great' ; 'i don't feel well'--model works.

-Apply to Reddit set (https://www.kaggle.com/amalinow/18000-reddit-comments-about-opioids)--reddit wierd data set; too much noise not sure how much about opioid; about pain in general.
+## Data we ran
+### Dataset 1

-DataSet 1: Three subanalyses of Flu (5K), Opioid (3K) Vaping ~5K worth of tweets vers1; looked at and labeling 0 negative; 1 positive X as neutral out of scope; label tweets that could information user needs/seeking (future prospective use) cleaning
+Three subanalyses of Flu (5K), Opioid (3K) Vaping ~5K worth of tweets vers1; looked at and labeling 0 negative; 1 positive X as neutral out of scope; label tweets that could information user needs/seeking (future prospective use) cleaning
 Repull get rid of duplicates; retweets Health Tweet training sets

 Outcome: Twitter data is very dirty and noisy - dirty in that not complete words or sentences, contains emojicons which are not easy to interrept into sentiment; noisy as in tweets that are wrongly associated with hashtag subject areas, advertising for products, retweets adds bulk to the data set but they are duplicate.
 Figuring out how to best clean the data would need to be determined for tweets to be used.

+### Dataset 2
+Apply to Reddit set (https://www.kaggle.com/amalinow/18000-reddit-comments-about-opioids)--reddit wierd data set; too much noise not sure how much about opioid; about pain in general.

+Outcome:

+### Dataset 3
-Plan to run Model Dataset 2: Health Twitter in News Headlines ( https://archive.ics.uci.edu/ml/datasets/Health+News+in+Twitter ) 63K instances titles titles have dates; sentiment time series to see if sentiment changes
+Health Twitter in News Headlines ( https://archive.ics.uci.edu/ml/datasets/Health+News+in+Twitter ) 63K instances titles titles have dates; sentiment time series to see if sentiment changes

+Outcome:

+#### Dataset 4
-Toshu api biostars json data
+Biostars json data